 These are envelopes that are printed with your design.
 They are more expensive per unit than off-the-shelf envelopes but, if done correctly, can have a massive effect on response rates and your ROI.
 The design will allow you to fully integrate the campaign with the envelope – the envelope is used to give a ‘teaser’ of the information included inside and therefore more likely to opened and responded to.

-Overprinted envelopes will also help you create brand differential from your competitors.
+Overprinted envelopes (particularly ones which utilise colour) will also help you create brand differential from your competitors.

 Don’t forget the power of colour too: